Cold molecules in HI 21cm absorbers across redshifts 0.1-4: Introduction

-The five high-$z$ associated absorptions, in addition to the two associated with Brightest Cluster Galaxies mentioned above, are B3 1504+377 \citep{Combes2008}, 4C+12.50 \citep{Dasyra2012} and PKS B1740-517 \citep{Allison2019}.
-This recent CO detection with the ALMA was motivated by a \hi\ 21-cm absorption detection \citep{Allison2015}.
-The CO(3-2) spectrum of 4C+12.50 displays both an emission component at the galaxy redshift $z$ = 0.1218, and an absorption feature $\sim$ 1000\,\kms\ from it.
-The latter is interpreted as representing outflowing gas.
-Recently, a search for associated absorption lines has also been attempted with the calibrators of ALMA, but with no success \citep[ALMACAL;][]{Klitsch2019}.
-We also note that it is debatable whether the absorber towards PKS1413+135 is of associated or intervening category \citep{Readhead2021,Combes2023}.
-Based on the recent advances, here we will consider it as an intervening absorber.
+The five high-$z$ associated absorptions, in addition to the two associated with the brightest cluster galaxies (BCGs) mentioned above, are B3 1504+377 \citep{Combes2008}, 4C+12.50 \citep{Dasyra2012}, and PKS B1740-517 \citep{Allison2019}.
+This recent CO detection with the ALMA was motivated by a \hi\ 21cm absorption detection \citep{Allison2015}.
+The CO(3-2) spectrum of 4C+12.50 displays both an emission component at the galaxy redshift $z$ = 0.1218 and an absorption feature of $\sim$ 1000\,\kms\ from it.
+The latter was interpreted by \citet{Dasyra2012} as representing outflowing gas.
+Recently, a search for associated absorption lines was also attempted with the calibrators of ALMA, but with no success \citep[ALMACAL;][]{Klitsch2019}.
+We also note that it is debatable whether the absorber toward PKS1413+135 is of associated or intervening category \citep{Readhead2021,Combes2023}.
+Based on recent advances, here we consider it to be an intervening absorber.

-Interestingly, molecular absorptions of H$_2$ and CO are relatively easy to detect at high redshift using ultraviolet (UV) lines \citep[e.g.][]{Petitjean2000, Srianand2008, Noterdaeme2015, Noterdaeme2023}.
+Interestingly, molecular absorptions of H$_2$ and CO are relatively easy to detect at high redshift using ultraviolet (UV) lines \citep[e.g.][]{Petitjean2000, Srianand2008, Noterdaeme2023}.
 The H$_2$ detection rates among sight lines selected on the basis of the presence of a DLA ($N$(\hi)$>2\times10^{20}$\,\cmsq) are low ($\lesssim$10\%).
 H$_2$ is more frequently detected in DLAs with higher metallicity.
-More importantly UV lines can detect molecular column densities one or two orders of magnitude lower ($N$(H$_2$)$\sim10^{14}$\,\cmsq) than what is possible with millimeter lines.
-But at higher column densities, the background source is obscured by accompanying dust.
-Since UV lines are biased against high column density molecular gas, the millimeter absorption lines are a welcome complementary tool.
+More importantly, UV lines can detect molecular column densities one or two orders of magnitude lower ($N$(H$_2$)$\sim10^{14}$\,\cmsq) than what is possible with mm lines.
+But at higher column densities, the background source is obscured by accompanying dust \citep{Noterdaeme2015}.
+As UV lines are biased against high-column-density molecular gas, the mm absorption lines are a welcome complementary tool \citep{Combes2008}.